mimergel/saphanasqlfunction/README.md

 `npm install -g azure-functions-core-tools@4 --unsafe-perm true`

 # Create an Azure Functions project
-In the terminal window or from a command prompt, navigate to an empty folder for your project, and run the following command:
+In the terminal window or from a command prompt, navigate to a new empty folder [your_function_name] for your project, and run the following command:

 `func init`